jamesmanning/sffa/soylent-for-treating-food-addiction.md

 <img class="" src="http://i.imgur.com/iQhrJPI.gif" alt="" width="500" height="295" /><figcaption class="wp-caption-text">cooking can be hard, let's skip it</figcaption></figure>

-Since our soylent preparation is &#8216;mix powder and water' or similar, you're removing another source of time and effort in cooking.
+Since our soylent preparation is 'mix powder and water' or similar, you're removing another source of time and effort in cooking.
 Many people dislike cooking and would look forward to the option of not having to cook anymore.
 For the others that actively enjoy cooking, it still consumes significant time and energy on it.
 There are pots and pans to scrub, ovens/stoves to use then clean, dishes for holding your food after cooking, and plates and utensils to use then wash.
-By replacing normal &#8216;food' with soylent, you get to eliminate all of those.
+By replacing normal 'food' with soylent, you get to eliminate all of those.
 Most people end up using a pitcher to mix and hold their days' worth of soylent and then a few glasses for drinking out of the pitcher throughout the day.
 Those that really hate cleaning may just use the pitcher and drink directly from it when they're hungry.<figure style="width: 245px" class="wp-caption alignnone">

 <img class="" src="http://i.imgur.com/DkMqwq5.gif" alt="" width="245" height="130" /><figcaption class="wp-caption-text">let's switch to something we like instead</figcaption></figure>